 Focus on Kitchen and Bathroom

 Two of the most important areas to focus on are the kitchen and bathroom.
-These areas might require a complete renovation due to the appliances and plumbing structures.
+These areas might require complete renovation due to the appliances and plumbing structures.
 Modern appliances are more energy efficient and therefore save you money.
-Your plumbing in the bathroom might look antiquated and it might also have problems with the pipes, which could cause major damage to your home.
+Your plumbing in the bathroom might look antiquated, and it might also have problems with the pipes, which could cause major damage to your home.
 Updating your appliances and plumbing should be a top priority when remodeling your older home.

 With a modern update, you should also consider going green.
 Going green might seem like an overwhelming concept, but there are simple ways to make a home greener without having to build a new one.
 For example, you can install a shoe bench in your entryway to prevent dirt and toxins from being tracked into your home.
 You can also change your traditional lights to LED lights as they are more energy efficient.
 You can add solar panels, check the sealant on windows and doors to make sure energy is not being wasted, and replace your water heater for a more energy efficient one.
 Going green doesn’t have to be expensive, but it is definitely worth it.